Rival Crips And Bloods Call First Truce In 27 Years, March Together To Remember Nipsey Hussle

 — TMZ (@TMZ) April 6, 2019

-The last time that the gangs called a truce was 1992, when they came together in the midst of the L.A. riots.
-As the Sun report noted, this week’s truce came about after gang leaders from Watts, Compton, and Inglewood met to call a cease-fire so the entire community could mourn Nipsey Hussle.
+The last time that the gangs called a truce was in 1992 when they came together in the midst of the L.A. riots.
+As The Sun report noted, this week’s truce came about after gang leaders from Watts, Compton, and Inglewood met to call a cease-fire so the entire community could mourn Nipsey Hussle.

 “It’s in honor of Nipsey,” community leader Big U told TMZ.
 “There’s a lot of people who said they wanted to get together and come to a vigil and pay respect because Nipsey was the first real LA artist that was from LA.”

-Nipsey Hussle was heavily involved in efforts to stop gang violence, and was reportedly set to meet with representatives of the LAPD the day after his death to discuss ways to get young people out of gangs and away from violence.
+Nipsey Hussle was heavily involved in efforts to stop gang violence and was reportedly set to meet with representatives of the LAPD the day after his death to discuss ways to get young people out of gangs and away from violence.
 Nipsey also chose to invest in his community, opening his store in the neighborhood where he grew up.

 Big U said he hoped Nipsey Hussle’s death could help the gangs come together and work on a long-term truce.
 The TMZ report noted that there was no time limit discussed for the current truce, so there is a chance it could be extended indefinitely.